wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 business units to manage.
 Once again, this organization operates within a single region and the default environment has been renamed to be called Personal Productivity.
-Additional environments have been created for respective business units like HR, Finance, Operations and IT.
+Additional environments have been created for respective business units like HR, Finance, Operations, and IT.

 ![single region decentralized](../media/2-single-region-decentralized.png)

 ### Multi-region organization (centralized)

-In this organization, environments are centrally managed and includes isolation for personal productivity, development, testing and production purposes.
+In this organization, environments are centrally managed and include isolation for personal productivity, development, testing, and production purposes.
 The personal productivity environment can be used to support scenarios like email notifications, team-based approvals, adhoc data collection and the integration with Office 365 services.
 The central